WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 In Gutenberg data, we delete entity records from the WordPress REST API using the `deleteEntityRecord` action.
 It sends the request, processes the result, and updates the cached data in the Redux state.

-Here's how you can try it in your browser's dev tools:
+Here's how you can try deleting entity records in your browser's dev tools:

 ```js
 // We need a valid page ID to call deleteEntityRecord, so let's get the first available one using getEntityRecords.